Izel/movies/README.md

 ## Environment
 This project was made using `Scala` language, `Spark` data framework and IntelliJ IDE.
 For dependencies control `sbt` was used.
 For more details, check the `build.sbt` file.

-## Task
+## Tasks
+1. Obtain the average rating per movies and genre.
-Obtain the average rating per gender and movie release year.
+2. Obtain the average rating per gender and movie release year.

 ## Conditions
 1. Include movies released after 1989  (movie year > 1989)